Amenability criterions and critical probabilities in percolation

 A conjecture of Benjamini and Schramm \cite[Conjecture 6]{BS} asks whether the critical percolation and unique percolation are distinct in all Cayley graphs of non-amenable groups (the definitions are given below).
-The aim of this note is to give a quick proof of: \begin{teo} A countable group is non-amenable if and only if there is non-unique critical percolation on its Cayley graph for some finite multiset $S$. \end{teo} There are already known improvements to this result: A.~Thom \cite[Corollary 8]{Thom} showed it is actually true for $S$ a generating set.
+The aim of this note is to give a quick proof of: \begin{teo} A countable group is non-amenable if and only if, for some finite multiset $S$ and some parameter $p$ (for Bernoulli percolation), there are infinitely many infinite percolation clusters on the Cayley graph (defined by $S$). \end{teo} There are already known improvements to this result: A.~Thom \cite[Corollary 8]{Thom} showed it is actually true for $S$ a generating set.
 Theorem \ref{leteo} was first proved by Nagnibeda \& Pak \cite[Theorem 1]{PN}.
 The multisets they take are powers of a given generating set, see \eg \cite[Theorem 2]{PN}.

 Like \cite{PN}, the idea is to show that the conductance (or isoperimetric) constant for some multiset is larger than $\sqrt{1/2}$.
 This implies $p_c<p_u$ using the work of Benjamini \& Schramm \cite{BS}.
-The difference in the proof given here is a criterion of amenability due to F{\o}lner, numbered Theorem \ref{tfofol} below, which seems to have been largely forgotten\footnote{The author was unable to find a single paper or book mentioning this result!}.
+The difference in the proof given here is a criterion of amenability due to F{\o}lner, numbered Theorem \ref{tfofol} below, which seems to have been largely forgotten.
 The real aim of this note is to unearth it.
 Given this criterion (which replaces Lemma 2 of \cite{PN}), the proof is just ``connecting the dots'' between known results.